ColeCurrent/Wordle-Bot/README.md

     ```

-NOTE: If getting error import "flask_cors" could not be resolved from sourcePylance
+NOTE: If getting error "import "flask_cors" could not be resolved from sourcePylance"
     * Change Python interpreter to "Python 3.11.5 ('base')"
     * pip install flask